owlg/2015/README.md

-# owlgz.com-2015
+# owl-2015
-The source code to the front page of owlgz.com (2015)
+The source code to the front page of owlsg (2015)

 This serves as an archive of the webpage.